 People do not decide to leave the comfort of their couch because they have an urge to buy dive gear, or they’re longing for taking more courses.
 They step out of their home because they want to do something – in this case, scuba diving.
 Dive travel or the ‘action of going scuba diving’ is what drives sales in the dive industry.
 Sales of dive gear and scuba courses depend on the availability of scuba diving activities and the participation rate.

 The action of going scuba diving is concentrated around the equator – under warm sunny skies.
 It requires travel.
-Therefore, identifying and understanding what is happening with dive travel is crucial in establishing your business plan for the next few weeks and months.
+Therefore, identifying and understanding what is happening with dive travel is crucial in establishing your business and action plan during the coronavirus pandemic.

-Unfortunately, we have little to no data on that front.
+Initially, we had little to no data on that front.
 The lack of market data in the dive industry is a constant issue, but it is even more damaging in times of crisis like today.

-We’ve contacted a few players in dive travel, including PADI Travel (formally Diviac) and Caradonna, but we haven’t been able to get any information from them.
+Early on, we contacted a few players in dive travel, including PADI Travel (formally Diviac) and Caradonna, but we weren’t able to get any information from them.
 The dive industry is one of the rare industries where players like to operate blind-folded!
-I will update this article once I obtain information or identify trends.

-The simple fact that airlines around the world are canceling flights left, right and center will have an impact on dive travel.
-Countries putting entire regions in lockdown is another impacting fact.
-You can’t go on a planned dive trip when you are locked down!
+However, the simple fact that airlines around the world were canceling flights left, right and center would clearly have an impact on dive travel.
+Governments putting entire regions – and eventually, whole countries – in lockdown was another fact not to be neglected.
+You can’t go on a planned dive trip when you are not allowed to leave home!

-Dive resorts, charters, and liveaboards operating in these closed areas are hit with sales plunging to zero almost overnight.
-If you operate an origin dive center and you still send divers on trips, you may also have clients stranded somewhere along the way as it happened to ‘Aqua Hut Scuba & Travel’ from Toledo, Ohio, or scuba divers stuck abroad like this Massachusetts scuba diving group in Honduras.
+Dive resorts, charters, and liveaboards operating in these closed areas are now hit with sales that went plunging to zero almost overnight.
+In March, if you were running an origin dive center (local dive shop) and you were still sending divers on trips, you could have clients stranded somewhere along the way as it happened to ‘Aqua Hut Scuba & Travel’ from Toledo, Ohio, or scuba divers stuck abroad like this Massachusetts scuba diving group in Honduras.

-With the events of the last few days, you need to plan your operating budget around no dive travel for a while.
-And, consequently, you need to prepare for fewer sales of scuba diving gear and dive certification courses.
+All of that to say… With the events of February and early March, you needed to plan your operating budget around no dive travel for a while – and you still do.
+Consequently, you need to prepare for fewer sales of scuba diving gear and dive certification courses.
 I’ll get back to this when discussing ‘financial planning.’